It hides our cheeks and shades our eyes.

-- Persona 5 has Shadows and Personas both reflect the true feelings of their other selves.
+- Persona 5 has Shadows and Personas both reflecting the true feelings of their other selves.
 For the villains, they generally show the characters' true sociopathic, twisted desires.
-For the heroes meanwhile, they generally expose their Revenge Before Reason, Well-Intentioned Extremist desires to change the society and adults that've wronged them; they even awaken their Personas by literally ripping a mask off their face.
+For the heroes meanwhile, they generally expose their Revenge Before Reason, Well-Intentioned Extremist desires to change the society and adults that have wronged them; they even awaken their Personas by literally ripping a mask off their face.
 There's even a song in the game called "Beneath the Mask", with the singer not really knowing who they are without their mask.